Jef808/ellm/README.md

 # ... etc
 ```

-Or, as in the doom emacs installation instructions,
-customize `ellm-api-key` to use your own key retrieval function.
+Another is to customize `ellm-api-key` to use your own key retrieval function.
-For example,
+For example, as in the doom emacs example,

 ``` elisp
 (defun my/get-ellm-api-key (provider)